Bhutan, the land of the Thunder Dragon, is for many people the “holy grail” of travel destinations.

 How to Choose the right Travel Agency.

-As you already should know, the only way to travel to Bhutan is with a pre-arranged tour through a licenced travel agency in Bhutan.
+As you already should know, the only way to travel to Bhutan is with a pre-arranged tour through a licenced travel agency.

 There are almost two thousand Government licensed travel agencies, so it can be challenging to pick the right one.
 Four of the big agencies receive more than 95% of all the tourists visiting.